M-154 (Michigan highway): Route description

 M-154 begins where Green Road merges with South Channel Drive on Harsens Island at the mouth of the St. Clair River.
 From there the road travels northward around the east edge of the island for about 2.5 mi before it cuts a block inland.
 It continues on to the northeast, still as Green Road until it reaches an intersection with La Croix Road, at which point it turns northwest.
 It continues on this path before curving back around to the northeast on Columbine Street where it continues up to an intersection with Channel Drive, where it turns west and terminates at the Harsens Island Ferry dock.
 The road runs primarily through sparsely populated areas except where it abuts the shore lines where denser housing exists.

 Like other state highways in Michigan, M-154 is maintained by the Michigan Department of Transportation (MDOT).
 In 2011, the department's traffic surveys showed that on average, 1,137 vehicles used the highway daily.
-No section of M-154 is listed on the National Highway System, a network of roads important to the country's economy, defense, and mobility.
 Like M-154, there are two other highways located on islands in the state, M-134 connects by ferry across the DeTour Passage to Drummond Island, and M-185 is located on Mackinac Island.